-Transport Interchange - this has now been developed on land between Station Road and Quaker Way, and resulted in the relocation of the town's bus station.
+• Transport Interchange - this has now been developed on land between Station Road and Quaker Way, and resulted in the relocation of the town's bus station.

 - Stockwell Gate North the site of the former bus station, earmarked for a primarily retail development, currently used as a temporary car park. - Stockwell Gate South the former Courtaulds factory site.
-A private sector development of mixed-use retail and leisure with outline planning permission already granted, currently used as a car park. - Strategic Employment site to be created near the junction of Belvedere Street and Victoria Street on 365 sqm site. - Old Town Hall development of the former Indoor Market site at the rear of the site on Queen Street.
-This site is currently used as a short stay car park. - The Living Centre an iconic gateway building has now been developed on the site of the former Queen's Head pub, and is named Queen's Place. - White Hart development a mixed use of retail, office space, leisure and residential development on land bounded by White Hart Street, Dame Flogan Street and Church Street, including the restoration of the Malting's building. - Mansfield Brewery site the site is currently being marketed and provides a superb regeneration opportunity.
+A private sector development of mixed-use retail and leisure with outline planning permission already granted, currently used as a car park. - Strategic Employment site to be created near the junction of Belvedere Street and Victoria Street on 365 sgm site. - Old Town Hall development of the former Indoor Market site at the rear of the site on Queen Street.
+This site is currently used as a short stay car park. - The Living Centre an iconic gateway building has now been developed on the site of the former Queen's Head pub, and is named Queen's Place. - Mansfield Brewery site the site is currently being marketed and provides a superb regeneration opportunity.
 The site is expected to include primarily employment uses, with some residential development. - The Riverside an area next to the River Maun, bordering St Peter's Way identified as having great potential for mixed uses, mainly employment but possibly including retail and residential - alongside an attractive area of public open space.